si1 clarity diamond engagement ringsi1 clarity diamond engagement ring

 SI1 Clarity Fancy Colored Diamonds

-Despite their inclusion visibility under magnification, SI1 clarity ensures that these diamonds still exhibit remarkable brilliance and sparkle to the naked eye.
-This combination of color intensity and clarity grade makes them highly sought-after among connoisseurs and collectors alike, offering an opportunity to own a piece of natural beauty with character and charm.
+While their inclusions remain visible under magnification, SI1 clarity ensures these colored diamonds still display remarkable brilliance and fire to the naked eye.
+This balance between color intensity and clarity grade makes them highly sought-after by collectors and jewelry enthusiasts, offering the opportunity to own a naturally colored diamond with distinctive personality at a more accessible price point than higher clarity alternatives.

 The big flaw in this SI2 clarity diamond is hardly noticeable to the unaided eye.
 Take a look at this James Allen ring.